Student Code of Conduct

 • Violating the College's Computer Systems and Electronic Communications policy (SS 2.2.1)

 Unauthorized distribution of products, flyers, posters, sample materials, gratis or by reduced cost, is prohibited on campus.
 The distribution of material approved by the Division of Student Affairs will be allowed, provided steps have been taken to preserve the aesthetic appearance of the campus.
-All chalk drawings or notifications need prior approval by the Division of Student Affairs.
+Sidewalk Chalk is an effective, low-cost method of publicity.
+Chalking is only allowed on College sidewalks, using water-soluble chalk.
+Chalking must be located on sidewalk areas that are not covered by awnings or any other covering so that chalk can be naturally washed away by rain.
+Make sure that chalking is not applied to College buildings or vertical surfaces and do not use paint or indelible markers.

 Non-official or off-campus printed material shall not be distributed or circulated without first being identified and approved by the Division of Student Affairs.
 Further, the distribution of material or circulation of petitions to captive audiences, such as in the classroom, at registration, in study areas or in residential units, will not be permitted.
 The Distribution of Promotional Material must comply with the process outlined in the 113 (SS 2.1.3) Distribution of Promotional Material policy